intel/neural-compressor/docs/source/validated_model_list.md

 ## Validated Quantization Examples

-Performance varies by use, configuration and other factors.
 System summary: Test by Intel on 06/19/2023.
 1-node, 1x Intel(R) Xeon(R) Platinum 8480+ @3.8GHz, 56 cores/socket, HT On, Turbo On, Total Memory 256GB (16x16GB DDR5 4800 MT/s [4800 MT/s]), BIOS 3A14.TEL2P1, microcode 0x2b0001b0,
-CentOS Stream 8, gcc (GCC) 8.5.0 20210514 (Red Hat 8.5.0-10), DL Models, Frameworks: Tensorflow/ONNXRT/PyTorch, Datatype: FP32/INT8/BF16.
+CentOS Stream 8, gcc (GCC) 8.5.0 20210514 (Red Hat 8.5.0-10), DL Models, Frameworks: TensorFlow/ONNXRT/PyTorch, Datatype: FP32/INT8/BF16.
 Using 1 socket, 4 cores/instance, 14 instances and batch size 1 to benchmark most of the model.
 Using 1 socket, 56 cores/instance, 1 instance and batch size 1 for some large models performance measurement.

+Performance varies by use, configuration and other factors.
 For more complete information about performance and benchmark results, visit www.intel.com/benchmarks

 ### TensorFlow Models with Intel TensorFlow 2.12.0